sveltia/sveltia-cms/README.md

 That’s it!
 You can open `https://[hostname]/admin/` as before to start editing.
 There is even no authentication process if you’ve already been signed in with GitHub on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
 Simple enough!

-That said, we highly recommend testing your new Sveltia CMS instance first on your local machine.
+That said, we strongly recommend testing your new Sveltia CMS instance first on your local machine.
 [See below](#work-with-a-local-git-repository) for how.

 ## Tips & tricks